solex2006/SELIProject/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
-name: Feature Request
+name: 01 - Feature Request
 about: Use this template to suggest an idea to the project.
-labels: Feature Request, 0 - Backlog
+labels: Feature Request
-title:
+title: REQUEST FOR [SUBJECT]
-projects: features
 ---

 # Is your feature request related to a problem?